mishralikan88/Namaste-React-Updated_29_09_2024/NamasteReact_Laying_The_Foundation/readme.md

 ```

-# Using Functional Components Directly in JSX" or "Directly Using Components in JSX
+# 15.Using Functional Components directly in JSX" or "Directly Using Components in JSX

 You can use functional components directly as JSX elements.